About the blockchain

 If you want to build your own dApp around Decentrlanad, see Create a dApp .

-Ropsten test network #
+Sepolia test network #

 Before you deploy a smart contract, create a new type of token, or a Decentraland scene that relies on transactions on the Ethereum network, you need to make sure that it has no bugs or gaps that malicious users could exploit.

-If you’re developing a scene that triggers transactions, testing these transactions in the Ropsten network is free, as the tokens you send don’t have a value.
+If you’re developing a scene that triggers transactions, testing these transactions in the Sepolia network is free, as the tokens you send don’t have a value.
 In mainnet you would otherwise have to pay at the very least a real gas fee in Ether for each test transaction you carry out.

 Once you’re confident that your code works as expected and can’t be exploited, you can deploy to the Ethereum mainnet.